Complying with our open access policy

 Original research articles

-You must ensure all research articles that report original research supported in whole, or in part, by Wellcome funding, comply with our open access policy.
+You must ensure all articles that, in your view, report original research supported in whole, or in part, by Wellcome funding, comply with our open access policy.

-To comply with the policy, you must ensure that at least one version of the research article is available within Europe PubMed Central (Europe PMC) under a Creative Commons (CC) BY licence.
-This could be:
+To comply with the policy, you must make sure that at least one version of the research article is available within Europe PubMed Central (Europe PMC) under a Creative Commons (CC) BY licence at the time of publication.
+This can be:

 - the final published version of record, or